 - Reduced wood consumption to save time and/or money.

-The project will therefore:
+The project is therefore: